safihamid/dashboard/docs/youtube-fallback.md

 ![](http://i.imgur.com/mzocimK.png)

 *After* starting the local tunnel, follow the instructions for fake-blocking YouTube in your `/etc/hosts` above as well.
+This must be done *after* connecting to BrowserStack to avoid BrowserStack's tunnel host connection checker.